true-north-engineering/pbz-educ/lab3/SOLUTIONS.md

 ## Task 7 - multiple app instances

 Once again, go back to `compose.yaml` and create an new service named `spring-lab3-app`, have it use `Dockerfule` in build, expose the `8081` port, have it depend on `mysql-data` service on condition that it is healthy.
 ALso, define the -env_file with name `.env`.
-Create that file and fill it with the values from `.env-example` (make sure that the profile is not `json-logs`).
+Create that file and fill it with the values from `.env-example` (make sure that the profile is `local`).

 ```
 spring-lab3-app: